-Our Group is principally a provider of market access and coverage of CPG.
+Our Group is principally a provider of market access and coverage of Consumer Package Goods ("CPG").
 We are involved in the distribution and warehousing of a range of CPG, namely foods and beverage products, personal care products, cosmetic products, household products, and over-the-counter drugs and health supplements, and baby care products covering East Malaysia.
-Our core business is supported by 14 distribution centers in East Malaysia, comprising 8 in Sabah, 4 in Sarawak, and 2 in Brunei.
-Our other business activity is in the manufacturing of bakery products, namely Creamos and Gardenia.
+Today, Kim Teck Cheong ("KTC") is a first-tier provider of market access and coverage in the distribution of CPG in East Malaysia, namely Sabah, Sarawak, Labuan and Brunei with over 8,523 sales and distribution points covering more than 40 districts, involves more than 30 brand owners.